anooruddh/devops/AnsibleReadme.md

 			retries: 30
 			retries how many attempts before failing.

+### forks

+Ansible uses batches for task execution, which are controlled by a parameter called forks .
+The default value for forks is 5, which means Ansible executes a task on the first five hosts, waits for the task to complete, and then takes the next batch of five hosts, and so on

+		/etc/ansible/ansible.cfg

+		[defaults]
+		inventory = ./hosts
+		forks=50

+		ansible-playbook site.yaml --forks 50

 # --start-at-task

 The --start-at-task option allows you to start the execution of a playbook from a specific task.
 It takes an argument about the name of the task at which to start.
 You can see the below command.